 The Chateau de Chambord can be considered as an old French castle, decorated with an Italian Renaissance style, and it presents one of the most striking of the buildings of mixed style to be built in France at the beginning of the reign of Francis I, before the ‘French style’ was better defined.

 An example of this is in the arrangement and decoration of the central staircase, which still today has a high reputation - the bastion and stairs was built in a very original pattern consisting of two spiral ramps, combined so that those descending the staircase do not meet those who are climbing the staircase – an idea of considerable originality and ingenuity.
-There are also many other hidden rooms, passages and apartments in various parts of the large building that are also well suited to the mysterious habits of the prince and courtiers.
+The design of the double helix staircase is thought to be influenced by Leonardo de Vinci.

-The character of this huge building is a delicate architectural layout applied to a huge mass.
-But what particularly distinguishes this castle, already very impressive by itself, are the wondrous spires, chimneys and pinnacles that arise on many of the roofs and terraces in which we can recognize the persistence of the Gothic style - interestingly, inside the apartments, which were once decorated with frescoes by Jean Cousin (1495-1560), and where Francis I had made a portrait gallery of the most learned men of Europe, there is no trace of this style.
+What particularly distinguishes this castle, already very impressive by itself, are the wondrous spires, chimneys and pinnacles that arise on many of the roofs and terraces in which we can recognize the persistence of the Gothic style.
+Walking around on the roof amongst these chimneys and spires is one of the highlights of the visit.